-- Reporting can be helpful to your emotional healing. - Reporting can give the offender the message that it is not okay to commit a sexual assault against you or anyone else. - Physical evidence can play an important role in proving a sexual assault case.
+- Reporting can be helpful to your emotional healing. - Reporting can help prevent the offender from committing further assaults against you or anyone else - Physical evidence can play an important role in proving a sexual assault case.
 It's important to collect physical evidence as soon as possible after the assault. - The longer you wait to report a sexual assault, the more physical evidence is lost.
 This makes it more difficult to prove that it happened. - You may have difficulty remembering some of the details of the assault if you wait too long to report it.